Tulasi Apa: Production

 The research started on 2014 November by Abha Rani Bal.
 She was a primary school teacher in Barbil.
 She used to travel every week to Serenda, Tulasi Munda's home to meet her and get the story from her.
 After months of meetings, discussions and research the script was formed by the end of 2014.
 Barsha Nayak, who portrays the lead character was shortlisted from some auditions.
 She had to travel from Hyderabad to Bhubaneswar frequently for the shooting as she was working in an IT company in Hyderabad.
 The workshop started in Bhubaneswar in January 2015, followed by the shooting in February first week.
 The entire schedule was completed in 30 days.

 The film is shot in and around Keonjhar, Joda and Barbil all mining areas, and original locations where Tulasi Munda had grown up and spent her entire childhood.

 According to the director the most difficult part, as it was with biopic Tulasi Apa is that one cannot take cinematic liberties.
 Most of the time people are sure, that while making a biopic, you will end up making a documentary if you are going to be inflexible.
 How to dramatise a person's life, without making it look like a documentary – that was the challenge.
 'And when you end up doing it correctly, I think it's a tremendous achievement' said Amiya Patnaik.

-Tulasi Apa is a biopic with a difference.
-The woman herself is different.
-She stands out in the crowd yet does not.
-Generally, when we deal with biopics we deal with a full life.
-But in Tulasi Apa, the director concentrated on her activism spans more than four decades of representation for the voiceless.
-How she became the symbol of tribal and women empowerment?
-That's what makes it different.